 68% of managers struggle most with juggling to manage their team with other responsibilities.
 If this is the case for your manager, you may be finding less time with your manager than you would like in an ideal world.
 That’s why you need to make the most out of one-on-one meetings.

-When you’re in an environment like a one-on-one meeting, you’re already having open dialogue between your manager and you.
-So, this is a great opportunity for you to dig and learn more about:
+When you’re in an environment like a one-on-one meeting, you’re already having an open dialogue with your manager.
+So, this is a great opportunity for you to dig in and learn more about:

 - What’s stressing them out right now